vuanhduy/PrimeNumbersAndSieves/README.md

 # SieveOfEratosthenes
-Playing with prime number and sieve of Eratosthenes
+Playing with prime numbers and sieve of Eratosthenes